axibase/atsd/rule-engine/notifications/custom-zendesk.md

 ## Overview

-The following example demonstrates how to add a comment to an existing request at [Zendesk](https://www.zendesk.com/) using a [`CUSTOM`](custom.md) web notification in the ATSD rule engine.
+The following example demonstrates how to add a comment to an existing request/ticket in [Zendesk](https://www.zendesk.com/) using a [`CUSTOM`](custom.md) web notification in the ATSD rule engine.

-The integration relies on the [Zendesk API](https://developer.zendesk.com/rest_api/docs/core/requests#update-request) `update-request` method for adding a single comment to a specified request.
+The integration relies on the [Zendesk API](https://developer.zendesk.com/rest_api/docs/core/requests#update-request) `update-request` method.

 ## Configuration

-Create a new `CUSTOM` web notification from scratch or import the [template](resources/custom-zendesk-notification.xml) used in this example.
+Create a new `CUSTOM` web notification or import the [template](resources/custom-zendesk-notification.xml) used in this example.
 To import the XML template file, open the **Alerts > Web Notifications** page, select **Import** in the multi-action button located below the table and follow the prompts.

 To create a new notification, open the **Alerts > Web Notifications** page and click **Create**.